micom-dev/micom/docs/_sources/index.rst.txt

 modeling the trade-off between egoistic growth rate maximization and cooperative objectives.

+To get an idea which assumptions and strategies `micom` uses we recommend to start with some background on the :doc:`methods <logic>`.

 Contents
 --------
 .. toctree::
    :maxdepth: 1

+   Methods uses by micom <logic>
    Installing micom <installing>
    Building communities <community>
    API <micom>